sindremil/Peak-Finder/README.md

 ```
 This is good to know as you will need to do this before running the e2e tests.

-If you want to test the API in Apollo Sandbox you can then visit: http://localhost:4000/ or http://it2810-42.idi.ntnu.no:4000/
+If you want to test the API in Apollo Sandbox you can visit either: http://localhost:4000/ or http://it2810-42.idi.ntnu.no:4000/

 ## Running ESLint